-HBS is widely used modality to diagnose biliary injury (1).
-In patients with a history of trauma or surgery, the common presentations of bile leaks on HBS are a progressive collection of radiotracer outside of the biliary system (2).
-However precise localization of a bile leak is usually not conveyed by non-invasive techniques including CT or Ultrasound or even HBS [3, 4].
-This case study of a patient with liver trauma demonstrates a direct bile leak sign leading to recognition of an exact bile leakage site from the left intrahepatic duct.
-This diagnosis helped clinicians perform less invasive management.
+Key Words: hepatobiliary scintigraphy (HBS); bile leak; biliary leak; hepatobiliary iminodiacetic acid (HIDA) scan; cholescintigraphy; hepatic laceration epatobiliary scintigraphy (HBS) is a widely used modality to diagnose biliary injury (1).
+In patients with a history of trauma or surgery, the common presentations of bile leaks on HBS are a progressive collection of radiotracer outside the biliary system (2).
+However, the precise localization of a bile leak is usually not conveyed by noninvasive techniques including CT or ultrasound or even HBS (3,4).